desertcacti/gastronomy.kiosk.system-spring/README.md

 - Crud.

 ## Setup
-You can start the project by deploying it in programming environment and open browser od previously setted https://localhost8080://
+1.Deploy the project in your programming environment.
+2.Open a web browser and navigate to https://localhost:8080/.
+3.Follow the on-screen instructions to proceed with the project.